Wall Street closes up, investors optimistic on China trade

 The S&P technology sector .SPLRCT, which is heavily exposed to China trade, gained 0.8 percent but well below its session low.

-On the bright side, China-based music streaming company Tencent Music Entertainment (TME.N) gained 7.7 percent in its New York Stock Exchange debut on Wednesday.
+On the bright side, China-based music streaming company Tencent Music Entertainment TME.N gained 7.7 percent in its New York Stock Exchange debut on Wednesday.

 Advancing issues outnumbered declining ones on the NYSE by a 2.02-to-1 ratio; on Nasdaq, a 2.09-to-1 ratio favored advancers.